Create and manage shares for Delta Sharing

 To remove a notebook file from a share:

-On the Shares tab, find the share that includes the notebook, and click the share name.
+On the Shared by me tab, find the share that includes the notebook, and click the share name.

 On the Assets tab, find the notebook file you want to remove from the share.

-kebab menu (also known as the three-dot menu) to the right of the row, and select Delete notebook file.
+Click the kebab menu to the right of the row, and select Delete notebook file.

 On the confirmation dialog, click Delete.